chuckremes/ruby-io/design-notes.md

 First, let's separate out the byte-level enumeration from character/string enumeration.
 These byte-level operations should properly be part of the main enumeration mixin.
 IO#each, IO#each_byte, IO#getbyte, IO#readbyte, IO#ungetbyte

-The Transpose enumeration mixin should support the remaining ideas but with a simplified keyword-aware interface.
+The Transcode enumeration mixin should support the remaining ideas but with a simplified keyword-aware interface.
 IO.readlines, IO#each_char, IO#each_codepoint, IO#each_line, IO#getc, IO#gets, IO#readchar, IO#readline, IO#readlines, IO#ungetc

 The basis of all is IO#each.
 In current Ruby, IO#each works on lines/strings.
 For a system that works with ASCII_8BIT this kind of doesn't make sense.
 Let's suggest that #each only works on bytes and will read those bytes with some +limit+.
 The other methods can compose their operations on top of the work that #each performs.